uvilla/uvilla.github.io/available_projects.md

 layout: default
 ---

-## Available projects for undergraduate and master-level Engineering students.
+## Available projects for undergraduate and master-level CSEM students.

 ### Can you hear the shape of a tumor
 -	In 1966 the Polish American mathematician Mark Kac asked the question: _Can One Hear the Shape of a Drum?_